len/korg-prologue/src/split/README.md

-This is a modulation effect for KORG Prologue that splits the sub and main timbres one to the left output and the other to the right output.
+This is a "modulation effect" for KORG Prologue that allows panning of the sub and main timbres independently, allowing to split them for external processing.

+The speed knob pans the sub timbre, and the depth knob pans the main timbre.

 There's a prebuilt binary in ../../builds/